Generic name: lorazepam (lor A ze pam)

 When starting lorazepam, anxiety or insomnia may improve rapidly or over a period of days.

 Benzodiazepines, such as lorazepam, are often used for short periods of time only.
 They may produce emotional and/or physical dependence (addiction) even when used as recommended.
-With input from you, your health care provider will assess how long you will need to take the medicine.
+With input from you, your health care provider will assess how long you will need to take the medication.

-Do not stop taking lorazepam without talking to your health care provider first.
+Do not stop taking lorazepam or change your dose without talking to your health care provider first.
 Stopping lorazepam abruptly may result in one or more of the following withdrawal symptoms: trouble sleeping, anxiety, irritability, nausea, tremor, dizziness, blood pressure changes, rapid heart rate, and seizures.
 Withdrawal reactions may occur when dosage reduction occurs for any reason.

 The use of lorazepam with drugs like opioid medications has led to serious side effects including slowed and difficulty breathing and death.
 Opioid drugs are medications used to treat pain and include medications such as: codeine, oxycodone, morphine, and illegal drugs like heroin.
 Some opioid medications are also found in cough syrup.

 If you are taking lorazepam with an opioid medication, get medical assistance immediately if you feel dizziness, sleepiness, have slow or troubled breathing, or if you pass out.
 Caregivers must get medical help right away if a patient does not respond and does not wake up.

 Avoid alcohol while taking this medication.

-If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
+If you are pregnant or planning to become pregnant, notify your health care provider to best manage your medications.
 People living with anxiety disorders who wish to become pregnant face important decisions regarding risk versus benefit of benzodiazepine use in pregnancy.
 Lorazepam can increase the risk of premature birth and low birth weight.
 Neonatal withdrawal and “floppy baby syndrome” are other potential adverse effects.
 It is important to discuss this with your doctor and caregivers.

 Regarding breastfeeding, caution is advised since lorazepam does pass into breast milk.